If you’d like to talk about switching to digital two-way radios, Contact Us.

 The Solution: The energy efficiency of digital two-way radios

-While digital and analog radios use about the same amount of power in standby mode, a digital radio is far more energy efficient when transmitting.
+While digital and analog radios use about the same amount of power in standby mode, digital radio is far more energy-efficient when transmitting.
 In fact, battery life is extended by up to 40%, with some models capable of operating a full 24 hours before needing a recharge or replacement.
 If you want your team to have radios that can last an entire shift, digital radios are your best bet.